isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/About ScamShield.md

 phone.
 It only scans SMSes from unfamiliar numbers to look for any known signs of scams.
 <br>
-<br>When you submit a scam encounter via the ScamShield app, the SPF can only
+<br>When you submit a scam encounter via the ScamShield app, the authorities
-see the information you have submitted.</p>
+can only see the information you have submitted and not nay personal information.</p>
 <p></p>